kezz93/airspace-hugo/exampleSite/content/english/_index.md

   enable: true
   bg_image: "images/call-to-action-bg.jpg"
   title: "We design and build delightful homes."
-  content: "Read more about what we do and our philosophy of design.
-Judge for yourself the work and results <br> we’ve achieved through our projects, and reach out to our highly experienced team who would <br> love to help you design and build your next home."
+  content: "Read more about what we do and our approach of building homes.
+Judge for yourself the work and results <br> we’ve achieved throughout our previous projects, and reach out to our highly experienced team who would <br> love to help you design and build your next home."
   button:
     enable: true
     label: "Contact us"